gregcope/piboatmon/README.md

 * **The SMS messages have the wrong time?** The timezone is based on UTC, but if this is not a timezone issue, it is likely that the unit is not getting a GPS fix in time as it depends on this to set the time, as the RPI has no RTC.
 Try texting `setup` to the unit to get GPS feedback.
 * **What does BatX Missing mean?**  One of the batteries is either very dead, or disconnected.
 If Bat2 then please replace the 9v reserve battery.
 * **What is the number on the end of the each SMS?**  Each SMS ends with a number which is the number of runs that the system has done.
 Hopefully this will get quite big!
+* **Time is off by a few seconds** This does not do GPS leap second correction as this list needs updates.
+However it does not need to be second perfect on timing.
+* **Sent some SMS instructions, No response** Some Mobile providers offer poor service, and these may not be getting though (aka Giffgaff).
+Consider switching!!!
+Try sending a message from another phone (e.g. ```set phone NewPhoneNum``` and it should reply to both phones (you will need to set it back with ```set phone OriginalPhone``` if you want your original.

 ## Referances / Notes